-- Keep a minimum of an arm's length from other people. - Limit the time that you spend in close proximity to other people. - Use a dedicated set of crockery and cutlery, and wash them separately after use. - Do not share items such as food, serving spoons, towels, clothings, undergarments, bed linen, and toiletries. - Where possible, use a separate toilet and sleep on separate beds. - Always sit when using the toilet, flush twice after use, and wash your hands thoroughly with soap.

-You should avoid coming into contact with young children (less than 5 years of age) and pregnant women.
-Where possible, arrange for your young children to stay with your relatives or friends.
+- Try to keep a minimum of an arm's length away from other people. - Limit the time that you spend in close proximity to other people. - Keep a set of crockery and cutlery for your own use and wash them separately after use. - Do not share items such as food, serving spoons, towels, clothing and undergarments, bed linen, and toiletries. - Where possible, use a separate toilet and sleep on separate beds. - Always sit down to use the toilet, flush twice after use, and wash your hands thoroughly with soap. - You should avoid coming into contact with young children (less than 5 years of age) and pregnant women.
+Make all possible attempts to have your children stay with your family or friends.